AbsenceGameDev/poc-editortoolsue4/README.md

 -> Perfomantly handle large amounts of data and objects.

--> Keep tool data in a POD format that is seperated from the UI-objects, no need of heavy objects when we can avoid.
+-> Keep tool data in a POD format that is seperated from the UI-objects, no need of heavy objects if avoidable.

 -> Implement simple template-based code obfuscation (To hide an easter-egg in the code, good luck finding it!)